yzhaiustc/yzhaiustc.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD candidate in Computer Science at [University of California, Riverside](https://www1.cs.ucr.edu/).
-Before starting the doctorate journey in CS, I earned MS and BS degrees from [Duke University](https://duke.edu/) and [University of Science and Technology of China](https://en.ustc.edu.cn/), both in Chemistry.
+I am a Software Engineer at [NVIDIA Corporation](https://www.nvidia.com/en-us/).
+Previously, I obtained PhD degree in Computer Science at [University of California, Riverside](https://www1.cs.ucr.edu/).
+Prior to the PhD study in Computer Science, MS and BS degrees from [Duke University](https://duke.edu/) and [University of Science and Technology of China](https://en.ustc.edu.cn/), both in Chemistry.

 I am currently focusing on performance optimization for math libraries on CPUs, GPUs and heterogeneous platforms.
 I have interned with the XPU Architecture Research team at [Intel Corporation](https://www.intel.com) working on GPU-accelerated homomorphic encryption.
 In 2022 Spring, I have been with the Machine Learning System team at [ByteDance US](https://www.bytedance.com/en/) as a Research Intern.
 In 2022 Summer, I was with the Fast Kernels team at [NVIDIA Corporation](https://www.nvidia.com/en-us/) as an engineering intern, where I will return as a full-time employee after graduation.

 News
 ======
+* Jun.
+2023: I obtained my PhD degree in Computer Science and returned to the CUTLASS team at NVIDIA as a software engineer.
 * April.
 2023: A paper was accepted at International Conference on Supercomputing 2023.
 * Mar.
 2023: The IPDPS'23 paper - ByteTransformer - was selected as Best Paper Finalist of the main conference.
 * Jan.
 2023: The internship paper with ByteDance and NVIDIA was accepted at IPDPS'23.